 Next, it is important to get ideas from other companies.
 Whether it be from friends, families or even customers, knowledge is power, and the more questions asked, the more ideas will start flowing.
 Referrals are the best way to narrow down the decision.

 Finally, always evaluate.
 After every online session, not only should companies evaluate how many visitors and the overall content of the presentation, they should also note connection drops and improvements to the way in which the presentation was conducted.
 This also goes for digital service calls.
 For example, if the camera constantly needed to be readjusted, there are possibly other ways to perform the service call.
 Perhaps having someone else hold the camera or having a head camera would benefit this situation.
 All in all, always strive for improvement.

 Some companies, like Inkcups, have seen much success with video conferencing for machine demonstrations and service calls.
 The customers appreciate the fact that these technicians are willing to spend all day with them to answer any questions they have about their machine.
 There is emphasis on their machine because there is a greater difference between hands-on training in a training facility vs. a customer using what they have currently in production.
 The customer is solely responsible for the next step.
 There is no tech there to take over, which improves learning.
 In addition to this learning experience, having clear documentation for each machine is key.

 Companies also are bettering their capabilities for machine demos for new customers.
 For example, technicians can receive the customer’s sample in-house, along with the provided artwork and will print the product in real-time.
-The customer gets to observe their product being printed and then will be shipped the product once it is done.
+The customer gets to observe the product being printed and then it will be shipped once it is done.